restx/restx.github.io/docs/ref-specs.md

  --
  {% endhighlight %}

+You can also do that with the shell with `restx app run --mode=recording`.

 Then use your server as usual by calling it REST API issuing HTTP requests.

 Then open the admin web console and go to the `recorder` page (sg like http://localhost:8086/api/@/ui/recorder/ ):